blakepell/AvalonMudClient/doc/LuaTips.md

 of anything else in the mud client.  `lua.Sleep` accepts milliseconds for the parameter.
 This is handy for cases when you're running a looped action that must continue for a long time but might be waiting for input from the game.
 In order to interact with the loop you can use Lua global variable that are set from other commands.

+### Debugging Information

+The `#lua-debug` has command has been provided as a way to obtain info about the state of the current Lua environment.
+It can provide stats on the number of active scripts running, the total number of scripts run and a current list of all of the global variables that are currently set.